-Home care can be provided on both a short-term or long-term basis depending on the client’s needs and typical home caregivers include nurses, therapists and aides.
+Nurse care at home can be provided on both a short-term or long-term basis depending on the client’s needs and typical home caregivers include nurses, therapists and aides.

-And with two-thirds of nursing homes believing that they wouldn’t stay open in 2021 due to increased COVID costs, the need for various types of home care is greater than ever.
+And with two-thirds of nursing homes believing that they wouldn’t stay open in 2021 due to increased COVID costs, the need for various types of home health services is greater than ever.

 Different Types Of Home Care

 Services that home care businesses provide vary depending on the client’s needs.
 But generally, home care can provide the following benefits: